 DGS Work Experience

 Over many years, we have developed a positive working relationship with Dunoon Grammar School.
 Their work experience programme has provided young people who come to eXp an opportunity to work with us for a week in May.
 To date, we have had the privilege of having 8 pupils taking advantage of this work experience programme.

 If you are a DGS Pupil who is interested in Christian Youth Work (or Youth Work in general), eXp might be a good place to get some work experience.
 To find out more, speak to your main contact for work experience in DGS and Susan Whyte about arranging some work experience.

 Our Trainee Youth Workers

-Over the last 5 years, we have provided trainee (apprentice) youth worker programmes, aimed at young people just leaving Dunoon Grammar School.
+For 8 years, we have provided trainee (apprentice) youth worker programmes, aimed at young people just leaving Dunoon Grammar School.
 These young people are ready to take on more responsibilities which enable them to have a greater impact on the youth in their communities and they have a desire to enhance the work of eXp as they move into adulthood.
 To find out more about this and whether youth work is for you, please email Susan Whyte.